TunisianJS/talks/archive/talk_4/README.md

   - No Front-End Framework By Burawi Ben Ammar.

-  - Go Functional with Scala.js Saddam Abu Ghaida.
+  - Go Functional with Scala.js By Saddam Abu Ghaida.

   - Lodash Library !!
 By Fares Karbia.